LearnToDiscover/Basic_Python_dev/episodes/01-getting_started.Rmd

 ::::::::::::::::::::::::::::::::::::: questions

 - Programming - why bother?
-- Why python?
+- Why Python?
-- How to learn?
+- How to learn it?

 ::::::::::::::::::::::::::::::::::::::::::::::::